 Type of Incorporation: Non-Profit Society incorporated September 29, 2008 Directors: Derek Charke & Mark Hopkins Officers: Pauline Dong, Jeff Hennessy, Sally Hopkins Employees: None Geographic Location: Annapolis Valley, Nova Scotia (based in Wolfville/Kentville)

-The Acadia New Music Festival has been presented eight times since 2006, presenting a total of approximately forty-eight new music concerts.
-Three successful CD recordings have been released as a direct result of the ANMS/STS Festival activities—"Live Wired" featuring Janice Jackson, Tristan DeBorba, Simon Docking, the NBG Ensemble, and the Acadia University Wind Ensemble, conducted by Mark Hopkins.
-“Between the Shore and the Ships” featuring Helen Pridmore and Wesley Ferreira (winner of two ECMA Awards).
+Since 2007, the Acadia New Music Society has successfully presented more than 50 concerts, including a CBC national broadcast, initiated the creation of four CD recordings—“In Sonorous Falling Tones” featuring Derek Charke, composer and flute soloist with the WIRED!
+Ensemble and Mark Hopkins, Conductor; "Live Wired" featuring Janice Jackson, Tristan DeBorba, Simon Docking, the NBG Ensemble, and the Acadia University Wind Ensemble, conducted by Mark Hopkins; “Between the Shore and the Ships” featuring Helen Pridmore and Wesley Ferreira (winner of two ECMA Awards).
 “Kitchen Party” (winner of two ECMA Awards) featuring Derek Charke and Mark Grant Adam, performers.
 Collectively, these discs contain music by more than 12 Atlantic region composers, all commissioned by the ANMS.

-Principal guest artists have included Jeffrey Zeigler, cellist, and the Blue Engine String Quartet (2015); Allan Gordon Bell, composer, SubText, and Fifth Wind Woodwind Quintet (2014); Michael Colgrass, composer and Quasar Saxophone Quartet (2013); Hildegard Westerkamp, composer and Steven Naylor, composer (2011); Zorana Sadiq, mezzo-soprano (2010); Russell Hartenberger, percussionist (2009); Rodney Sharman, composer (2008); Chenoa Anderson, flutist and Eugene Cormier, guitarist (2007).
+Principal guest artists have included Dorothy Chang, composer (2017); Jeffrey Zeigler, cellist, and the Blue Engine String Quartet (2015); Allan Gordon Bell, composer, SubText, and Fifth Wind Woodwind Quintet (2014); Michael Colgrass, composer and Quasar Saxophone Quartet (2013); Hildegard Westerkamp, composer and Steven Naylor, composer (2011); Zorana Sadiq, mezzo-soprano (2010); Russell Hartenberger, percussionist (2009); Rodney Sharman, composer (2008); Chenoa Anderson, flutist and Eugene Cormier, guitarist (2007).